 Senior Fellows are not required to complete a major, but can do so if they wish.
 However, they do not receive any reduction in the requirements for a major, and no part of the Senior Fellowship work may be submitted for departmental major honors.
 If fellows are not completing a major, they may count courses in what has been their major department in partial satisfaction of the Distributive Requirements (if applicable).

 A Senior Fellowship consists of three terms of registered enrollment.
 The terms must be R- or O-terms, not L-terms; supervised independent research away from campus will count as an R-term.
 Some Fellows will begin their projects the summer before the fellowship year, and others may opt to take a leave term during the fellowship year to extend the time frame of their project.
-Regardless of the final time commitment of the Senior Fellow, the fellowship involves three terms of enrollment and a total of 6 academic credits.
+Regardless of the final time commitment of the Senior Fellow, the fellowship involves three terms of enrollment.

-The Kaminsky Family fund provides funding for Senior Fellowship projects.
-As part of the application process, Senior Fellows must submit an itemized budget for their proposed project, and this budget must be approved by the Committee for Senior Fellowships.
+The Kaminsky Family Fund provides funding for Senior Fellowship projects.
+As part of the application process, Senior Fellows submit an itemized budget for the proposed project, and this budget must be approved by the Committee for Senior Fellowships.
 Senior Fellows may apply for funding for travel as well as for supplies related to their projects.
-In addition to funding for the project itself, Senior Fellows are entitled to attend their final term at Dartmouth College tuition-free.
+In addition to project funding, Senior Fellows are entitled to attend their final term at Dartmouth College tuition-free.
 Since this provision may have differing effects on individual students, a Senior Fellow may choose: (1) tuition remission for the final term (for students receiving financial aid, this will mean a reduction in the self-help package for the entire year); or (2) a graduate fellowship equal to one term's tuition (the amount of the fellowship is based on the tuition in the year in which the student completed the fellowship).

 Each Senior Fellow must have a primary advisor.
 If the primary advisor is not a tenure-track member of the Dartmouth faculty, a secondary advisor must meet that criterion.
 Being the primary advisor for a Senior Fellowship is a major commitment, and faculty should carefully consider whether they will be able to devote the necessary time and resources to a Senior Fellow.
 During the application process, the primary advisor consults with the candidate to hone the project and put together the written proposal.
 If the candidate is selected as a Senior Fellow, the primary advisor works closely with the Fellow throughout the Fellowship year.
 Senior Fellows must be in contact with their primary advisor at least once every two weeks.
 If both the Fellow and the advisor are on campus, they are expected to meet in person.
 If one or both is off campus, then contact can be via phone or email.
 Depending on the nature of the project, Senior Fellows may also choose to have one or more secondary advisors.
 Prior to applying, candidates for a Senior Fellowship must be certain that their primary advisor understands and agrees to the level of involvement required.
 If the faculty member is unable to commit the time and resources to the Senior Fellow or has serious doubts about the project or the Fellow’s ability to complete the project, the faculty member should tell the applicant early in the process and not agree to be primary advisor.
 Some departments on campus take the view that they are so committed to their regular program and to directing departmental (or program) honors projects that they cannot allow their faculty to devote extensive time to Senior Fellows.